florentpoujol/Daneel/readme.md

 ## Installation

-Import in your project whatever scripts you need from `Daneel_v1.3.0.cspack`.
+[Download](http://daneel.florentpoujol.fr/dl/Daneel_v1.3.0.zip) then import in your project whatever scripts you need from `Daneel_v1.3.0.cspack`.
 [Check the documentation](http://daneel.florent-poujol.fr/docs/setup) for more informations.